-of another notable update with many important improvements,
+another notable update with many notable improvements, v19.6.

 WinHex evaluation version:

 (also the correct download link for anyone with a personal, professional, or

 for download links, the latest log-in data, details about their access to updates, etc. Those customers whose

 expired can receive upgrade/renewal offers from there.